kaste/SublimeLinter-addon-colorize-statusbar/README.md

   You can adjust the colors to your liking.

-* It shows tooltips for the line your on.
+* It popups tooltips if you enter a line with lint errors.

-* It shows phantoms as well.
+* It shows annotations/phantoms as well.

-You can't get more visual distraction ;-)
+You really can't get more visual distraction ;-)

+# Install

+I would recommend you just clone this repository into your packages folder.
+If you want to go fancy, you can also do this:

+1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
+Then enter the URL of this repo: `https://github.com/kaste/SublimeLinter-addon-alt-ui/` in the input field.
+2. Open up the command palette again and find `Package Control: Install Package`, and just search for `SublimeLinter-addon-alt-ui`. (just a normal install)